linkerd/website/linkerd.io/content/blog/2023/0515-real-world-gitops.md

 What we _can_ deliver here, though, is a careful look at the good, the bad, and the ugly of making GitOps actually work.
-We'll talk about concepts and conventions, about what works well and what dooesn't, and we'll equip you to get the most out of the practice you put in later.
+We'll talk about concepts and conventions, about what works well and what doesn't, and we'll equip you to get the most out of the practice you put in later.

 Finally, don't forget that we have a ready-made demo repo for you to practice